MitchellMaliglig/Fox-Randomizer/README.md

 # Fox Randomizer

-Fox Randomizer is an interactive web app designed for fox enjoyers who want to love foxes.
-Users can randomly generate fox images on the home page as they please, which utilizes the [RandomFox](https://randomfox.ca/floof/) API.
-Once a user finds a fox image that they like, they can choose to save said image by creating an entry, which requires them to add an appropriate title and description.
-The user can view their saved entries at any time by click on the "foxes" tab, which will display all the entries that they have created.
-If the user wishes to modify or delete an entry, they can click on the appropriate pencil icon related to the entry of their choice, then proceed with said action.
+Fox Randomizer is an interactive web app designed for fox enthusiasts who want to celebrate their love for foxes.
+Users can randomly generate fox images on the home page using the [RandomFox API](https://randomfox.ca/floof/).
+Once a user finds a fox image they like, they can save it by creating an entry, which requires adding a suitable title and description.
+Users can view their saved entries at any time by clicking on the "foxes" tab, which displays all their created entries.
+To modify or delete an entry, users can click the corresponding pencil icon and proceed with their chosen action.

 ## Deployed using GitHub Pages
 Try out the website [here!](https://mitchellmaliglig.github.io/Fox-Randomizer/)